Yererouk

+The basilica is considered one of the ancient examples of Armenian architecture, belonging to the Paleo-Christian epoch (4th–6th century).
+It was initially started in the 4th century, then was postponed in the 5th century and finally completed in the 6th century.
+Because the basilica is not mentioned in any historical sources, the dates are hypothetical.
+However, the most recent studies have analysed the architectural characteristics with stratigraphic tests, the study of the sculptural decoration and epigraphy, the comparation with similar churches in Syria.

 Because the basilica of Yererouk is one of the earliest surviving Christian monuments in Armenia, it was added to the UNESCO World Heritage Tentative List on August 25, 1995, in the Cultural category.

-The basilica is considered one of the ancient examples of Armenian architecture referred to the Paleo-Christian epoch (4th–6th century) even if it was initially started in the 4th century, then was postponed in the 5th century and finally in the 6th century because the basilica isn't mentioned in any source, so the datations are hypothetic.
-However the most recent studies have analysed the architectural characteristics with the stratigraphic exams, the study of the sculptural decoration and epigraphy, the comparation with similar churches in Syria.

 Etymology and history

 Yererouk means quivering in the Armenian language.
 According to popular tradition, the name of the temple was derived from its unique architectural solution of the structure which seems quivering on its 6 columns for viewers from a distance.

 Yererouk is one of the earliest examples of the Armenian church architecture and one of the greatest structures of the early medieval ages that partly survived.
 According to Toros Toramanian, Yererouk is a clear and perhaps the earliest example of the basilica style of the Armenian church buildings that are constructed on pillars.
 The church was surrounded with thick walls.
 From the surrounding buildings, underground rooms and the water reservoir, it becomes clear that the church was the centre of a developed residential community.

 Yererouk dates back to the 4th and 5th centuries.
 It is located in the Shirak canton of the Ayrarat province of Ancient Armenia.
 Not much is known about the founders of the basilica.
 However, the church was renovated during the 11th century by the efforts of King Hovhannes-Smbat's wife.